tuckerowens/trec-car/README.md

 # TREC-CAR
 This is an implementation for the TREC-CAR track found at http://trec-car.cs.unh.edu/
-# Contributers: Tucker, Bryan, Bahram
+# Contributors: Tucker, Bryan, Bahram